vanng822/ramlich/README.md

 If all go fast you should expect some response else refresh the link!

 ## Other
-- Singel instance with once_cell
+- Single instance with once_cell
 - Sending async with async-trait
 - Json with serde
 - HTTP request, proxy with reqwest, awc and actic-web